 Jen Malarkey is an artist and practioner of movement in its broadest forms.
 She is from South London, UK.
 She creates movement for professional theatre, coaches actors and teaches actor movement.

 She is co-director of performance company Encounter, through which she makes new dance theatre performance.
 She has partnered, collaborated with and toured to Northern Stage, Soho Theatre, The Yard, The Lowry, The Place, Albany, Deptford, Live Theatre, Newcastle, Paines Plough and Fuel Theatre.

-Jen Malarkey is a rare artist; she is willing to take creative risks, to make work about challenging subjects and to connect with as wide a group of people as possible.
-She works cross artform – she’s interested in movement led work that has text and spoken language at the heart of the storytelling.
+Jen Malarkey is a rare artist; She works cross artform – she’s interested in movement led work that has text and spoken language at the heart of the storytelling.
 The two forms (physical and spoken) have equity in her work and align to create an often explosive practice.
 Louise Blackwell, Co-founder of Fuel

 Jen’s work really interests us.
 She combines text and movement with rare confidence, flair and skill.
 Her ideas are distinct and convincing.
 Christina Elliot, Senior Producer, The Place

 MOVEMENT TRAINING Jen holds an MA with Distinction in Movement Studies from Royal Central School of Speech and Drama (2009/10) as well as a BA Hons Devised Theatre from Dartington College of Arts (2000/03) She also attended BRIT School, where her study of movement and its application to theatre began.

 Jen’s skills and interest in bringing the physical world of a performance to life range from larger ensemble movement to characterisation to specific choreography.